 A person with no recourse to public funds is only excluded from claiming benefits that are classed as 'public funds' for immigration purposes.
-Therefore, they may be able to claim a benefit or service that is not on the list of excluded public funds if they meet the qualifying requirements.
+Therefore, a person with no recourse to public funds may be able to claim any other benefit if they meet the qualifying requirements.

 Non means-tested benefits are available to a person who has previously worked and/or paid National Insurance contributions.
 Such benefits are not classed as ‘public funds’ for immigration purposes.

-Non means-tested benefits that are not 'public funds' include:
+Non means-tested benefits (that are not 'public funds') include:

-More information about each of these benefits is available on gov.uk.
-The following organisations also provide information and advice about claiming benefits:
+More information about the qualifying requirements for each of these benefits is available on gov.uk.
+The following organisations can also provide information and advice about claiming non means-tested benefits: